 After two absolute stunners, we were let down by the vegan tea-steeped chickpeas.
 After the layers of spicing and complexity in the house curries, this dish really lacked.
 After a while, it just began to taste bland, like tinned tomatoes with chickpea and spinach stirred through – we couldn’t taste any tea at all.
 Not one we would order again and we wished we would have had one of the lentil dahls in the tiffin box, which we’ve seen rave reviews for.
 We hope to return to see if the rest of the veggie dishes are any better.
 No biggie, lesson learned!

 A bit on the sides: spiced basmati rice?
-YES! forget your boring boiled white stuff, Mowgli steam theirs with cumin and cardomom and it’s so moreish.
+YES! forget your boring boiled white stuff, Mowgli steam theirs with cumin and cardamom and it’s so moreish.

 We weren’t as thrilled with the roti, we hoped for paratha-style butter naan with delectable layers, but it was more of a wheat flatbread.
-If you want a FANTASTIC roti/paratha pop down the road to Kar-O-Bar, they do a great one.
+If you want a good paratha pop down the road to Kar-O-Bar, they do a great one when cooked fresh.

 Overall, we had a good experience with the food here and we’re already itching to go back and have the house curries again, as well as to try some of the more unexpected menu items like the Goan fish or the bunny chow served in a loaf of bread!
 It’s a cool concept, we really like that you don’t have to commit to one dish or curry, you can try lots together and compare and contrast their delicious, complex flavours.
 We think it’s a good addition to Hockley and a great place to go with friends/on a date because it’s so easy to share, catering for all diets.
 The relaxed atmosphere feels special and cosy while still being quite casual, but we wouldn’t ever pop in for a good drink and snack, unlike our favourite Indian street food restaurant, Bundobust.
 You do have to have a sit down meal, really.
 Price wise, it wasn’t too bad.
 Around £40 for 6 dishes and two halves of lager; for that we left full up.
 And, with the unique suspended rope chairs, you’re sure to be the king of the swingers, the jungle VIP.
 So just go ahead and (Jungle) Book a table, ok?
 Told you those puns were coming!